 Enhancing Employee Experience

 Having a good experience during this phrase is a big deal, as is borne out in a study by CareerBuilder: 58% of candidates are likely to have a negative opinion of a company if they never get a response to their job application.
 67% percent are likely to have a favourable view of the company if they get frequent updates after they applied.
+But this isn’t the only way to enhance employee experience.
+There are plenty of AI tools that improve the visuals on your site and social media, making your recruitment-based marketing more effective.
 Instead of dead air, a chatbot fills the space — and furthers the hiring process.

 Using technology to screen talent also saves time and effort for candidates.
-When CVS Health began using the Virtual Job Tryout assessment, it was looking for an automated screening tool to shortlist candidates quickly.
-The company processes over one million applicants per year: saving time on the hiring process is critical to the recruiting team.
+When CVS Health began using the Virtual Job Tryout candidate assessment, it was looking for an automated screening tool to shortlist candidates quickly.
+The company processes over one million applicants per year: saving time on the hiring process is critical to the recruiting team, this can be achieved with the help of artificial intelligence in the hiring process.

 By offering job simulation inside hiring platforms, CVS enabled candidates to virtually try out some of the tasks in a potential position.
 Depending on their performance, they might be invited go proceed to the next step in the recruiting process.
 Or they might decide the position wasn’t a good fit, saving themselves and the company time.
 CVS Health found this tool screened out half a million applicants right away, saving 40 years of hiring manager time.
 The tool also brought a measurable improvement in performance, training, new hire retention, and operational outcomes.